 The Missouri Vocational Rehabilitation program assists eligible persons with disabilities in obtaining and maintaining quality employment.

-A person with a disability is someone with a physical or mental impairment that creates a barrier to employment and who needs VR services to reach successful employment.
+A person with a disability is someone with a physical or mental impairment, which creates a barrier to employment, and who needs VR services to reach successful employment.

 No, but you are required to have a valid work permit.

 5. How do you know if you are eligible for services?

 A VR counselor will work with you to determine if you are eligible for services.

 Once you have been determined eligible for services, your VR counselor will obtain as much information as possible about your previous work, education and training, interests, capabilities, rehabilitation needs, and your employment goals.
 You may work with a rehabilitation facility to gather further information to help determine the best employment for you.